ViolenceWorks/VT-69/Documentation/Deprecated.md

 Additionally, this method is more extensible in that character colors may be preserved with an additional array indexing foreground and background colors.
 The current method is simply the better way to do it.
 But it's not the coolest.

-Example code is listed below:
+Example code is listed below.
+[There is a video of this code working.](https://www.youtube.com/watch?v=RIFMr2cMZUs)

 ```C
 /*The 'soft scroll' function moves all pixels on the display up